manu-mannattil/scripts/README.md

     tala was written as an alternative to TrueCrypt.

 -   [pass][pass] helper scripts: [passprint](passprint) converts
-    a password store into a PDF so that you can print your passwords.
+    a password store into a PDF so that you can [print your passwords][password].  [passmenu](passmenu) helps you pick passwords
-    [passmenu](passmenu) helps you pick passwords using rofi or dmenu.
+    using rofi or dmenu.

 -   [mutt-open](mutt-open) is a file opener that integrates xdg-open with mutt.